jkclem/nhl-api-vignette/README.md

 regards to the win percentage.
 For playoff games, it appears to be in the ballpark of 17 minutes.

+It is a truism at this point that correlation does not mean causation.
-I do not know much about hockey, but it seems like there is a strategy to taking penalties, even if it gives the other team a power play opportunity.
+It is possible there is a strategy to taking penalties, even if it gives the other team a power play opportunity, similar to basketball.
+Or it can just be a byproduct of an optimally aggressive play style.
+Regardless, I want to test if the relationship is statistically significant.
 Let’s test for the quadratic relationship a little more formally with a regression.

 ``` r